ReneNulschDE/mbapi2020/info.md

 * preheat_start:
   Start the preheating of a zero emission car defined by a vin.

+* preheat_start_departure_time:
+  Start the preheating of a zero emission car defined by a vin and the departure time in minutes since midnight

 * preheat_stop:
   Stop the preheating of a zero emission car defined by a vin.